Samia067/ShoeRinsics/README.md

     <img src='git/figures/architecture.png' width='500'/>
 </p>

-The flowchart of our method ShoeRinsics in training.
-The training data consists of synthetic images labeled with intrinsic components and unlabeled real images.
-Conceptually, ShoeRinsics incorporates intrinsic decomposition (right part) and domain adaptation (left part) to learn a depth predictor for real shoe-sole images.
-We use a renderer pre-trained on synthetic data to regularize intrinsic decomposition from which we obtain depth predictions.
-We find this works better than learning to predict depth only, presumably because intrinsic decomposition leverages extra supervision from synthetic data that helps depth prediction learning.
+Predicting depth for shoe-tread images (collected by online retailers) is the core challenge in constructing a shoeprint database for forensic use.
+We develop a method termed ShoeRinsics to learn depth predictors.
+The flowchart depicts how we train ShoeRinsics using annotated synthetic and un-annotated real images.
+We use domain adaptation (via image translators G<sub>S→R</sub> and G<sub>R→S</sub>) and intrinsic image decomposition (via decomposer F and renderer R) techniques to mitigate synthetic-real domain gaps.
+Our method achieves significantly better depth prediction on real shoe-tread images than the prior art.

 <!-- ### Reference